TEN0RCL3F/README/README.md

 I will block or hide freely ; it's rarely anything personal, sometimes I'll just want to hide a conversation I don't wanna see!
 I won't interact with Valentinos as Angel Dust ; otherwise, it's okay, but please don't be weird.

+I'm usually tabbed out or just people-watching, if you wanna say something to me, I prefer if you whisper!

 Please feel free to ask me about my OCs!
 I'll usually be;

 - JIGGY CIPHER ; MLP OC